INDIANAPOLIS — Early voting is now underway around the state, ahead of the May primary election.

-In Marion County, you can vote from 8 a.m. to 5 p.m.
-Monday to Friday at the City-County Building.
+In Marion County, you can vote at the City-County Building, from 8 a.m.–5 p.m., Monday thru Friday.

-It's the only voting center open now in the county.
+It's the only voting center open right now in the county.

 However, if you voted by mail in 2020 due to the pandemic, you won’t be able to this time around unless you specifically qualify.